rdinter/CAUV/formula.md

 {GOI}_{s,c,t} = \frac{ {Yield}_{c,Ohio,t} }{ {Yield}_{c,Ohio,1984} } \times {Yield}_{c,s,1984} \times {Price}_{c,Ohio,t}
 $$

-where ${Yield}_{c,Ohio,t}$ is an Olympic average for state-wide yields in Ohio and ${Price}_{c,Ohio,t}$ is a weighted Olympic average for state-wide prices in Ohio.
+where $Yield_{c,Ohio,t}$ is an Olympic average for state-wide yields in Ohio and $Price_{c,Ohio,t}$ is a weighted Olympic average for state-wide prices in Ohio.
 Prior to 2015, both yield and price were lagged two years in its calculation.
 Since 2015, yields and prices have a one year lag.
 The prices are based on 7-year Olympic averages while yields are based on a 10-year average.
-The ${Yield}_{c,Ohio,1984}$ variable is a state-wide adjustment for the yields of each crop (corn, soybeans, and wheat) in 1984 to account for yield increases.
-And the ${Yield}_{c,s,1984}$ is the yield for each soil type ($s$) for each crop in 1984 to account for differences in soil productivity.
+The $Yield_{c,Ohio,1984}$ variable is a state-wide adjustment for the yields of each crop (corn, soybeans, and wheat) in 1984 to account for yield increases.
+And the $Yield_{c,s,1984}$ is the yield for each soil type ($s$) for each crop in 1984 to account for differences in soil productivity.

 Each soil type has an expected yield for each year, which will impact the expected revenues but is also an important note for the cost section as costs rise with yields.